SSWConsulting/SSW.Rules.Content/rules/the-right-way-to-report-bugs-and-give-feedback-suggestions/rule.md

 3. If a backlog exists, save the Issue/PBI and @mention relevant people (they should get an email) as per https://www.ssw.com.au/rules/when-you-use-mentions-in-a-pbi
 4. If the client will not get an automatic nicely formatted email with all the text, then send the email with the URL of the Issue/PBI

-Try to have one issue/PBI/email per bug/suggestion, but if the bugs/suggestions are related or very small (e.g. they are all on the same page) then you should group them together in a single email.
+Try to have one issue/PBI/email per bug/suggestion, but if the bugs/suggestions are related/very small and on the same page then you should group them together in a single email.

 <!--endintro-->